Do you know how to use an espresso machine? It’s not difficult. It’s easy.

 When I was in college, I worked as a barista in one of the local cafeterias.
 From a very early age, I turned into a coffee addict.
 It had gone so far that later I became an espresso consultant.

-Do you have the similar espresso-fever like me?
+Do you have a similar espresso-fever like me?

 If yes, then you must have to go to preparing cappuccino, latte, and macchiato yourself or perhaps for your restaurant.
 And therefore, being familiar with an espresso machine is an absolute necessity.